- MS, School Counseling - Northern Illinois University, DeKalb

-“I wanted to provide these patients the support that my mother unfortunately didn’t receive when she went through treatment at another facility,” says Schaab, who felt very at home and fulfilled while volunteering.
-As soon as she saw the opportunity to move to Georgia to work with CTCA on a full-time basis at Southeastern, Schaab jumped at the chance.
+"I wanted to provide these patients the support that my mother unfortunately didn’t receive when she went through treatment at another facility," says Schaab, who felt very at home and fulfilled while volunteering.
+As soon as she saw the opportunity to move to Georgia to work with CTCA on a full-time basis at our Atlanta hospital, Schaab jumped at the chance.

 Schaab earned a MSEd in school counseling from Northern Illinois University, and a bachelor’s degree in secondary education from University of Wisconsin, Madison.
 Prior to joining CTCA, she worked as a math teacher and as an agency counselor, where she proved individual and group counseling for adult and adolescent victims of domestic violence.

-At Southeastern, Schaab will lead individual and group counseling sessions, run support groups, and conduct relaxation and guided imagery sessions.
-She will also host introductory Qigong and Reiki classes, and head the laughter club.
+At CTCA Atlanta, Schaab leads individual and group counseling sessions, run support groups, and conduct relaxation and guided imagery sessions.

 "Our focus is on the emotional impact cancer has on a patient and their loved ones," says Schaab of her role as a mind-body therapist.
 "Emotions have a strong influence on the healing process and the immune system, and that’s why we’re here to help."